RhysWood/modo-challange/README.md

 11. In the express-back-end tab, type `npm run start`, this will boot up the server.
 12. In the react-front-end tab, type `npm start`.

+# Demo

+## The login page

+Only users registered in the database can log in, use email `test@example.com` and password `hello` to sucessfully log in, shown below: